imagej/imagej.github.io/_pages/plugins/trackmate/custom-viewers.md

 Still, it is perfectly possible to build something useful without fulfilling all these requirements.
 And I still hope that someday someone will contribute a view that displays the model in the orthogonal slicer of Fiji.

 This tutorial introduces the <u>view interfaces</u> of TrackMate, and since they deal with user interactions, we will also review the <u>TrackMate event system</u>.
-As for the [SciJava](/libs/scijava) discovery system, we will see how to make a TrackMate module available in TrackMate, but not visible to the user, using the `visible` parameter.

 ## A custom TrackMate view.